Global assessment of plant photosynthesis optimization for climate change versus enhanced plant productivity

 This proposal, named PHOTOFLUX, will take a novel approach to spectrally disentangle the photochemical and non-photochemical components of harvested light, building on a quantitative understanding of the energy partitioning within the light reactions.

-Not only will this strategy serve a bottom-up conceptual understanding of the photosynthetic light harvesting at a global scale, it will also bring the possibilities to quantitatively assess productivity under the climatic constraints and the need to dissipate the excess energy to keep photosynthesis at optimal rates.
+Not only will this strategy serve a bottom-up conceptual understanding of the photosynthetic light harvesting at a global scale, but it will also bring the possibilities to quantitatively assess productivity under the climatic constraints and the need to dissipate the excess energy to keep photosynthesis at optimal rates.

 Financiële details & Tijdlijn